Inter Miami CF: Lionel Messi era (2023–present)

 On June 1, 2023, Inter Miami announced that the club had parted ways with Neville, with the club in last place in the Eastern Conference.
 Four days later, then seven-time Ballon d'Or winner Lionel Messi announced his intention to join the club as a free agent after leaving Paris Saint-Germain, turning down an offer to play for Saudi Pro League club Al Hilal and ruling out a return to Barcelona.
 Messi signed his Designated Player contract on July 15, joining the team through the 2023 MLS season.
 Argentine and former Barça manager Gerardo Martino was appointed head coach on June 28 and joined the following month.

 Argentine forward Lionel Messi signed with Inter Miami in July 2023.

-Messi formally joined the team, alongside former Barcelona teammate Sergio Busquets, at an unveiling ceremony on July 16; it gained over 3.5 billion views worldwide.
-Five days later, another former Barcelona teammate, Jordi Alba, signed for Miami.
+Messi formally joined the team, alongside former Barcelona teammate Sergio Busquets, at an unveiling ceremony on July 16; Five days later, another former Barcelona teammate, Jordi Alba, signed for Miami.
 Following Messi's arrival, Inter Miami became the top selling team across all sports on e-commerce retailer Fanatics, while Messi broke the record for most shirt sales in 24 hours.
 The average price for tickets to Miami matches on StubHub increased five-fold to $161.
 Inter Miami was one of the top Google searches of 2023.
 Forbes valued Inter Miami around $1 billion, an increase of 72% from 2023, making it the second MLS club to be valued at a billion dollars.
 Asensi said the club would make north of $200 million in revenue in 2024, far beyond 2022 revenue, reported to be $50-60 million.

 Messi and Busquets made their debuts on July 21 at home in a 2–1 win over Cruz Azul in the 2023 Leagues Cup, with both coming on at the 54th minute.
 Messi scored the winner from a free-kick in stoppage time, ending Miami's 11-game winless streak.
 On August 19, in the 2023 Leagues Cup final against Nashville SC, Inter Miami lifted its first-ever trophy, winning 10–9 on penalties after a 1–1 draw.
 Following this win, Inter Miami qualified for the CONCACAF Champions Cup for the first time; the team began play in the round of 16.